SmithaVerity/ElasticityCollegeMgmtDocker/README.md

-# ScalabilityTesting with CollegeMgmt app in Docker Swarm
+# Elasticity Testing with CollegeMgmt app in Docker Swarm

 Steps:
 1. Create an ubuntu instance